Taylor Swift has long been known for her incredibly honest lyrics.

 Previous track five songs have included “Delicate,” “All Too Well,” and “All You Had to Do Was Stay.”

-Taylor also mentions that “The Archer” actually won’t be her next single but just a song that she really wanted to share ahead of Lover‘s release.
+Taylor also mentions that “The Archer” isn’t actually a single from the album but just a song that she really wanted to share ahead of Lover‘s release.
 She currently has no plans to make a music video for the song but perhaps the overwhelmingly positive fan reactions will change her mind.